Cheung Sha Lantau

 A small stream drops to this beach.

-Inland, Sunset Peak forms a fine backdrop to views from the beach.
+Inland, Sunset Peak forms a fine backdrop to views from the beach; there’s also a sea sports centre just above the beach.

 Lantau's feral cattle are fond of the area, maybe lazing in the vegetation just above the tideline.